tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 * Text: Selected text, definition.
 * Sentence: The contents of the search bar.

+To create a new Anki card,
+select the definition, right-click and select "Send to Anki".

 ## Mpvacious setup

 > More information on Mpvacious is provided on subsequent pages.